 For anyone picking up squash, footwear matters as much as the racquet.
-Many experienced players treat shoes as the most important part of the kit: you can adapt to a borrowed racquet, but ill-fitting shoes throw off your movement and can cause injuries.
+You can adapt to a borrowed racquet, but ill-fitting shoes throw off your movement and can cause injuries.

-A pair of squash-specific trainers gives you the support, cushioning, stability, and traction needed to play more safely and effectively.
-Quality squash shoes cost a bit more up front, but they can help your game and reduce setbacks later.
+Squash demands sudden stops, quick lateral shifts, and short sprints in a confined court, so everyday sneakers or worn-out trainers compromise both performance and safety.
+Squash-specific trainers give the support, cushioning, stability, and traction you need to play more safely and effectively.
+They cost a bit more up front, but they help your game and reduce setbacks later.

 Superior Grip for Quick, Controlled Movement

-One defining feature of a good squash trainer is grip.
-Squash shoes use non-marking gum-rubber outsoles made for indoor courts, which deliver strong traction and avoid leaving scuff marks on the floor.
-Most clubs require non-marking soles, so this is a practical requirement as well as a performance one.
+Squash shoes use non-marking gum-rubber outsoles made for indoor courts: strong traction with no scuff marks.
+Most clubs require non-marking soles, so it is both a rule and a performance feature.

 Stability and Support: A Foundation for Safe Play

-Ankle sprains are among the most common squash injuries, since the sport involves sudden accelerations, abrupt stops, and off-balance lunges.
+Ankle sprains are among the most common squash injuries, given the sudden accelerations, abrupt stops and off-balance lunges.
 Supportive footwear with good grip can help reduce that risk, though shoes are only part of injury prevention alongside warm-ups and ankle strengthening, and the clinical evidence on footwear alone is not conclusive.
-For a beginner, the practical benefit is steadier footing and more time on court improving.

-Stability also helps with control and power.
-When your feet are well supported, you can plant them and transfer weight into shots more effectively, and push off during sprints and direction changes without the shoe wobbling.
+Stability also aids control and power: when your feet are well supported, you can plant them, transfer weight into shots, and push off during sprints and direction changes without the shoe wobbling.

 Cushioning and Comfort: Endurance with Less Strain